sascha-schieferdecker/TYPO3-instagram/README.md

       "options": {
         "symlink": true
       }
-    },
-...
+    }
 ```
-Now you are able to install the extension from your local directory by using the "@dev" pattern:
+Now you should be able to install the extension from your local directory by using the "@dev" pattern:

-`composer require saschaschieferdecker/instagram:@dev
+`composer require saschaschieferdecker/instagram:@dev`

 ## Configuration